SargeyWargey/Homoothya/Events/Skeleton_Cave_Massacre.md

 - An elliptical undercut measuring about **65 by 25 feet**
 - Sits **1,200 feet (370 m) above the river** at the base of a **170 feet (52 m) cliff**

-**Terrain Access**: The cave lies on the canyon's north wall at the angle of a sharp turn to the south.
-Access required climbing a steep mountainside, crossing a lava bed, and descending from the gorge's rim by a trail on the face of the cliff.
+**Terrain Access**: The cave lies on the canyon's north rim at the angle of a sharp turn to the south.
+Above the cave is a mesa/plateau from which a trail descends down the cliff face to the cave entrance.
+The soldiers positioned themselves on this mesa above the rim, then descended to attack.

+**Sun Position (Winter)**: Being on the north rim, the cave remains in shadow for much of the winter day, especially in early morning.
+The south rim across the canyon catches the first sunlight at dawn, while the north rim stays shaded.
+This tactical disadvantage aided the soldiers' dawn approach.

 **Climate (December)**: Winter in central Arizona can bring cold air masses from Canada, with temperatures dropping below freezing at night.
 The area experiences occasional Pacific storms during winter months (November-March).
 [CHECK: Specific weather conditions on December 28, 1872]